TeeJay69/ConfigSync/Plan.md

         - programs.hpp class for program specific paths/info
         - Implement incremental config saves, (storing modified files in vector)

+        - Command line options:
+            + restore.
+Can be followed by the program name and the date of the folder to restore.
+                - When no date provided, either
+                    - default to restore most recent config
+                    - Show list of dates to choose from
+            +

 restore config:
     ~~- Check if current config exists~~